jr0senblum/jc/README.md

 * jc_bridge
   * Server that acts as a proxy between an external process and jc functionality
+* jc_netsplit
+  * Looks for evidence of node dis/apperation and implements a recovery strategy

+###Net Split/Join Strategy
+Mnesia does not merge on its own when a node joins (returns) to a mesh of nodes.
+There are two situations where this is relevant:

+* j_cache nodes start in a disconnected state so more than one initiates a new cluster and then, subsequently, those nodes join into one cluster;
+* A node drops out of the cluster due to some network glitch and then rejoins.

+To handle these situations, whenever a cluster is created by a Node (node@123.45.67, for example), it creates a ClusterId - its Node name (node@123.45.67), for that cluster.

+Given this ClusterId, we have the following strategy:

+1. _Cluster Creation_: creates an initial ClusterId;
+2. _Nodedown_: If the Node that created the cluster dissapears, a surviving Node changes the ClusterId such that ClusterId is now this new Node's name.
+In the case of a disconnected newtwork, one of the islands will have the original ClusterId Node dissapear, and it will create a new one as described.
+3. _Nodeup_ Whenever a Node appears, an arbitary Node ensures that any Nodes that report a different ClusterId (different than the arbitrary Node's ClusterId) are killed to be restarted by the hearbeat application.
+If any Nodes required restarting, the entire cache is flushed.

 ###Build Instructions
 * Ensure that Erlang 17 or higher is installed